kamranahmedse/developer-roadmap/src/data/roadmaps/rust/content/101-language-basics/103-data-structures/100-integers.md

 In Rust, integers are a primitive data type that hold whole number values, both positive and negative.
 Integer types in Rust can be divided into signed and unsigned ones:

-- Signed integers, denoted by "i", are those that can hold negative, zero, and positive values
+- Signed integers, denoted by "i", are those that can hold negative, zero, and positive values.
-- Unsigned integers, denoted by "u" only hold zero and positive values.
+- Unsigned integers, denoted by "u", only hold zero and positive values.

 Each denotation is followed by a number which represents the number of bits they occupy in memory.
 The available integer types are: